Funky Forest Health & Wellbeing

 This is where Health at Every Size® (or HAES* for short), Intuitive Eating (Van Dyke & Drinkwater, 2014), and the Non-Diet Approach all come in.

-These weight neutral approaches have been tested in a number of randomised controlled trials (RCTs).
+eight neutral approaches have been tested in a number of randomised controlled trials (RCTs).
 So far, two systematic reviews (Tylka, 2014; Clifford, 2015) of these RCTs have confirmed that even without weight change, lifestyle interventions lead to positive outcomes on biochemical measures, psychometric factors and health behaviours.

 Health at Every Size® in particular ties in beautifully with naturopathic principles as it takes a bigger picture, truly holistic approach, encompassing not just physical health but also mental, emotional and social health.
 I remember one of my first lectures at naturopthic college, having the WHO definition of health hammered into my brain: